 Do this

 Looking to try one of these easy remedies?
-Grab a humidifier, some ginger tea, and dark honey online now and start feeling better sooner.
+Grab a humidifier, some ginger tea, or dark honey and start feeling better sooner.

 These tips can help ease most symptoms, but if you’re wheezing or having trouble breathing, talk to your doctor.
 They can prescribe inhaled medication to help open your airways.